kkiernan/bullhorn/readme.md

 - [addFile](#add-file)

 ### Find

-The `find` method retrieves a single entity with the ID you specify.
-See the [Bullhorn documentation](http://developer.bullhorn.com/doc/version_2-0/#Operations/operation-find.htm%3FTocPath%3DReference%7CCore%20Operations%7C_____14) for detailed information.
+The `find` method retrieves a single entity with the id you specify.

 ```
-// Find a candidate by their ID.
+// Find a candidate entity by id
 $candidate = $bullhorn->find('Candidate', 98261);
 ```

-**Tip:** The `find` method first checks to see if the id you are passing in is an array.
+**Tip**: The `find` method first checks to see if the id you are passing in is an array.
 If an array is detected, `find` will pass the request on to the `findMultiple` method for you.
 This is helpful when passing the id(s) in from a query result and you aren't sure if one or many results were returned.

 ### Find Multiple

-The `findMultiple` method retrieves an array of entities matching the IDs you specify.
-See the [Bullhorn documenation](http://developer.bullhorn.com/doc/version_2-0/#Operations/operation-findMultiple.htm%3FTocPath%3DReference%7CCore%20Operations%7C_____15) for detailed information.
+The `findMultiple` method retrieves an array of entities matching the ids you specify.

 ```
-// Find multiple jobs.
+// Find multiple job orders
 $jobs = $bullhorn->findMultiple('JobOrder', [100, 101]);
 ```

 ### Query

-The `query` method retrieves IDs of entities that match a query you specify.
-After retrieving the IDs, you can pass them to the `find` or `findMultiple` methods to get the entity details.
-See the [Bullhorn documentation](http://developer.bullhorn.com/doc/version_2-0/#Operations/operation-query.htm%3FTocPath%3DReference%7CCore%20Operations%7C_____45) for detailed information.
+The `query` method retrieves ids of entities that match a query you specify.
+After retrieving the ids, you can pass them to the `find` or `findMultiple` methods to get the entity details.

 ```
 // Get a candidate id for a specific query